Inference from Sampling with Response Probabilities Estimated via Calibration: Estimation

 \section{Estimation}

 We consider two approaches to obtain the NWA estimator: MLE and calibration \citep{dev:sar:92}. \cite{kim:kim:07} study NWA estimators via MLE of the response probabilities under a general response model.
-For the logistic regression model, the maximum likelihood estimator of $\lambdab$ is the solution $\widehat{\lambdab}^{mle}$ to the estimating equation
+For the logistic regression model, the maximum likelihood estimator of $\lambdab^0$ is the solution $\widehat{\lambdab}^{mle}$ to the estimating equation

 When $k_i=1$, the solution is the usual maximum likelihood estimator.
-When $k_i = 1/\pi_i$, we obtain a survey weighted estimating equation.
+When $k_i = 1/\pi_i$, we obtain a survey weighted estimating equation, which is often called \emph{pseudo-maximum likelihood}.
+The idea is that one first unbiasedly estimates the population likelihood estimating equation and then maximizes it.
 Other choices of $k_i$ are possible.
 We focus on the common two aforementioned choices.
 An efficiency gain of the NWA estimator in \eqref{eqn:ht:double:empirical} as compared to the two-phase estimator in \eqref{eqn:ht:double} with true response probabilities is claimed when $k_i = 1$ \citep{bea:05a,kim:kim:07}.
-This choice yields the best estimate of $\lambdab$ and of the response probabilities.
-The efficiency of the NWA estimator may, however, be improved upon with $k_i = 1/\pi_i$ for example.
-The study of efficiency of the two-phase estimator adjusted for nonresponse goes beyond the scope of this paper.
+This choice yields the best estimate of $\lambdab^0$ and of the response probabilities.
+The efficiency of the NWA estimator may, however, be improved upon with other choices of $k_i$, such as $k_i = 1/\pi_i$, for example.
+There is only very limited available literature on this choice. \cite{kot:12} discusses this choice and the impact on the efficiency of the NWA estimator for the case of response homogeneity groups.
+No general theory or guidelines about the choice of $k_i$ have been suggested yet in the literature.
+This goes beyond the scope of this paper.

 Two levels of calibration are possible: calibration at the population level if the population total of the auxiliary variables is known and calibration at the sample level if the full sample HT estimator of the auxiliary variables is known.
-The calibration estimator of $\lambdab$ is the solution $\widehat{\lambdab}^{cal,U}$ to the estimating equation
+The calibration estimator of $\lambdab^0$ is the solution $\widehat{\lambdab}^{cal,U}$ to the estimating equation

 or equivalently